 Make the vinaigrette: In a medium bowl, whisk together the Dijon mustard, red wine vinegar, lemon zest and juice.
 Add the capers, caper brine and a pinch of salt and pepper, to taste.
 Slowly whisk in the olive oil.
 Taste and reseason, only if needed.
 Set aside.

 Prepare an ice bath.
 Fill a large bowl halfway with ice cubes and add some cold water.
 Put a colander squarely inside the ice bath.
 The colander will keep you from having to pick the peas out from amongst the ice cubes in the ice bath.

-Bring a large pot of water to a boil over medium heat.
-Add salt until the water tastes like seawater, then add a generous pinch of sugar.
-Add the snow peas and cook until they are bright green and tender, about 1 to 2 minutes.
+Blanch the peas: Bring a medium pot of water to a boil over medium heat.
+Add salt until the water tastes like seawater.
+Add the snow peas and cook until crisp-tender, about 1 minute.
 Remove the peas from the water with a strainer and transfer them to the colander inside the ice bath.
-Bring the water back up to a boil and add the shelled peas.
-Cook until the water comes back to a boil, about 1 minute.
-Use the strainer to remove the peas and plunge them into the colander/ice bath.
+Bring the water back up to a boil.
+Add the sugar snap peas and cook until crisp-tender, about 1 minute.
+Use the strainer to remove the peas and plunge them into the colander inside the ice bath.
 Allow them to sit in the ice water to assure they have cooled thoroughly.
 Discard the blanching water.

-Remove the peas from the ice bath and spread them out onto the kitchen towel over flat surface.
+Finish: Remove the peas from the ice bath and spread them out onto the kitchen towel over flat surface.
 Use another kitchen towel to gently pat them dry.
 Transfer the towel to a plate and put the peas into the refrigerator to chill until you are ready to serve.